firezone/firezone/rust/relay/README.md

 ### Portal Connection

-When given a `token`, the relay will connect to the Firezone portal (default `wss://api.firezone.dev`) and wait for an `init` message before commencing relay operations.
+When given a `token`, the relay will connect to the Firezone portal and wait for an `init` message before commencing relay operations.

 ## Design